May (band): Further work: 2003–present

 After a five-year hiatus, in 2003, May released the album Sinar, with returning vocalist Mus.
 The record won the Best Hard Rock Album award at the 2004 Anugerah Industri Muzik (AIM) ceremony.
 A year later, the compilation Otai Jamm followed and also won Best Hard Rock Album at AIM.
 In 2005, the band released Live & Unplugged at Planet '25, which won the same award once more.
-The compilation Otai Jamm 2 followed in 2006, with Mus singing all tracks, even thouse previously recorded by Yantzen and Oney.
+The compilation Otai Jamm 2 followed in 2006, with Mus singing all tracks, even those previously recorded by Yantzen and Oney.

 In 2008, May released the album Rock Klasik, consisting of covers of popular Malaysian and Singaporean rock songs.
 Once more, all three of the band's vocalists took part in the project.
 In 2011, they published their ninth compilation album, 25th Anniversary.
 The band's longtime drummer Man left in 2021 and was replaced by Wak Yus, who in turn departed in 2024.